Scottish Larch Cladding

 Horizontal "shaped" cladding

 This style goes on the wall horizontally, and consists of wider boards with one natural (waney) edge and one sawn edge.
-The upper board overlaps the board below leaving the natural edge visable giving a rustic appearance. an overlap of 38mm (1.5 inches) is a standard overlap for this profile.
+The upper board overlaps the board below leaving the natural edge visible giving a rustic appearance. an overlap of 38mm (1.5 inches) is a standard overlap for this profile.

 Boards are attached to vertical battens to ensure there is adequate ventilation between the wall and the cladding.
 Simple to install, the cost can be kept low because "off saw" unseasoned boards can be used.